NLnetLabs/rotonda-doc/manual/source/index.rst

    Information Bases (RIBs), and more.

 Flexible
-   The behavior of the units can be modeled by using a small, fun programming language called ``Roto``, that we created to combine flexibility and ease-of-use. ``Roto`` lets you configure a Rotonda application, program units and create queries. ``Roto`` scripts can be created with your favorite text editor, but they can also be composed from the command line that’s included in Rotonda.
+   The behaviour of the units can be modeled by using a small, fun programming language called ``Roto``, that we created to combine flexibility and ease-of-use. ``Roto`` lets you configure a Rotonda application, program units and create queries. ``Roto`` scripts can be created with your favourite text editor, but they can also be composed from the command line that’s included in Rotonda.

 Tailored Performance